-SDHC is in the process of reevaluating the program, therefore the program has been placed on hold indefinitely.
+SDHC is in the process of reevaluating the program, but due to increasing purchase prices in the San Diego area the program has been placed on hold indefinitely.
 New applications were no longer accepted effective July 1, 2014 for the program.
 Families currently participating in the homeownership program continue to receive assistance.
+Once all remaining households end participation, SDHC will close the activity.